garrandall/popular-music-data/tracks/it-s-a-party-busta-rhymes-zhane.md

 Each and every day
 We gon come around your way and do it our way, word is bond

-{It's a party, let's get it on tonight}
-Word up, hah, yeah yeah one time with the flow {that's how we flow}
+Word up, hah, yeah yeah one time with the flow
-{Gonna rock your body, we gonna do it right}
-{When I step up in the party won't you move it to the left}

 Hah hah hah hah, move it to the left
-{Party people move it side to side I'm feelin kind of blessed}

 Oooh hah yeah ooh yes, kind of blessed yes

-{And I'm so fly... and you're so fly...}
-Oh yeah I'm so fly... yeah, yeah you so fly too girl {Feeling high tonight... it's a partyartyartyartyahhhh}
+Oh yeah I'm so fly... yeah, yeah you so fly too girl

 Word up word up... uhh, hah

 UHH!
 Let me get down, do my thing